fastruby/blog/_posts/2020-02-12-calculate-tech-debt-using-skunk-on-github-actions.md

 layout: post
 title: "How to Calculate Tech Debt Using Skunk on GitHub Actions"
 date: 2020-02-12 9:16:00
-reviewed: 2020-03-05 10:00:00
+reviewed: 2020-06-15 10:00:00
 categories: ["code-quality"]
 author: etagwerker
-published: false
 ---

-In preparation for my talk at [RubyConf Australia](https://www.rubyconf.org.au/) this month, I've been working on a way to make it easy for anyone to run [`skunk`](https://www.fastruby.io/blog/code-quality/intruducing-skunk-stink-score-calculator.html) on their Ruby projects.
-In order to do that I decided to use GitHub Actions.
+Right before my talk at [RubyConf Australia](https://www.rubyconf.org.au/), I worked on a way to make it easy for anyone to run [`skunk`](https://www.fastruby.io/blog/code-quality/intruducing-skunk-stink-score-calculator.html) in their Ruby projects.
+In order to do that I decided to use [GitHub Actions](https://github.com/features/actions).
 It's a powerful service by GitHub and it's quite easy to set up.

 This is an article about the process that I followed and how you can use it in your own application.